korpling/md-slides-template/README.md

 Install Pandoc (https://pandoc.org/) for converting the markdown files to HTML.
 You can optionally install pandoc-watch (https://github.com/dloureiro/pandoc-watch) if you want to generate the slides in the background whenever the markdown file changes.

+# Write Markdown

+See the Pandoc documentation at https://pandoc.org/MANUAL.html#producing-slide-shows-with-pandoc for how to write Slides with Markdown.

 # Compiling the slides

 You can